Ankesh-Prajapati/Warden/README.md

 - Double-click finding details with evidence, context, remediation, and PoC.
 - HTML and JSON reports written to the application-local `reports/` folder.

-Desktop settings are persisted through Qt settings storage.
-The VirusTotal API key is stored the same way as other desktop settings; for high-security enterprise use, move this to OS credential storage before distribution.
+> **Note:** Desktop settings are persisted through Qt settings storage.
+The
+> VirusTotal API key is stored the same way as other desktop settings; for
+> high-security enterprise use, move this to OS credential storage before
+> distribution.

 ## CLI